dianadiazc/customer-wa/content/work6/_index.md

 ## Objective

 This lab will guide you through the steps to visualize the cost and usage of AWS services in an account using Amazon QuickSight.
-This kind of implementation will provide cost and usage awareness throughout the organization, which is a fundamental practice according to the **Cloud Financial Management** design principle.
+This kind of implementation will provide cost and usage awareness, measuring the business output of the workload and the costs associated with delivering it, which is fundamental according to the **Measure overall efficiency** design principle.

 You will use a Cost and Usage Report (CUR) already prepared for you as part of this lab environment and you will use QuickSight to create visuals that will help you create costs analysis.